Dover Castle Photography

 Photographing Dover Castle Across the Town

 One of the most remarkable things about Dover Castle is how visible it is throughout the town.
-From the seafront and harbour to surrounding hills, residential streets and open green spaces, the castle constantly appears within the landscape.
+From the seafront and harbour to the surrounding hills, residential streets and open green spaces, the castle constantly appears within the landscape.

 Each viewpoint changes the atmosphere of the photograph.
 Sometimes the castle feels bold and dramatic beneath changing skies.
-At other times it sits quietly in the distance, framed by rooftops, trees or soft coastal light.
+At other times, it sits quietly in the distance, framed by rooftops, trees or soft coastal light.

 This changing relationship between the castle and the town is part of what makes Dover Castle such a rewarding subject to photograph.